 For the Dairy Version – We use Organic Pastures Raw Cream

 For the Non-Dairy Version – We use Coconut Milk and here are our notes:

 - Native Forest Premium Coconut Milk – This has guar gum but is packaged in a BPA free can.
-This is my number one choice because Thrive Market carries it and it turns out perfectly every time.
+This is our number one choice because Thrive Market carries it and it turns out perfectly every time.
 Get it at Thrive Market or on Amazon here.

 - Thai Kitchen Full-Fat Coconut Milk – This can has guar gum and is packaged in a BPA can.
 So if you are avoiding BPA's, throw this can out and don't even try it.
-For the whipped cream, it works as long as you use the full-fat but the volume is a little less than the native forest.
+For the whipped cream, it works as long as you use the full-fat but the volume is a little less than the Native Forest.
 You can get it on Amazon here.

 Tips for making your Whipped Cream Succeed

 While we claim to be perfect chefs, we mess up often and have learned a few lessons along the way.
 With those lessons, we can help you not make the same mistakes so here are some tips while learning how to make homemade whipped cream.

 - ALWAYS, we repeat always use Full-Fat Coconut milk.

 - Store your coconut milk in the refrigerator and that way you are always ready to make whipped cream.

 - To help your whipped cream succeed, store your mixing bowl or mixer bowl in the refrigerator for an hour before making.